 I work on a laptop, and I think that it needs some serious tuning up with the fan.
-It spins very fast after every few minutes, and also is very loud.
+It spins very fast every few minutes and also is very loud.
 While looking for some options to control the temperature of my computer system, I decided to check out SpeedFan.
-It is a powerful software that can read voltages, temperatures and fan speed of your computer.
+It is a powerful software that can read voltages, temperatures, and the fan speed of your computer.

-SpeedFan has lots of functions and after using, it for my system I decided to summarize some of its important points here in my post.
+SpeedFan has many functions and after using, it for my system, I decided to summarize some of its important points here in my post.

 - When you start the SpeedFan, you notice a checkbox for “Automatic Fan Speed” in the program window.
-I first thought that just checking this would be enough to manage the fan speed of my system but I was wrong, things were not that easy with SpeedFan.
-Well, I check it, but I didn’t notice any change in the fan speed of my machine.
+I first thought that just checking this would be enough to manage the fan speed of my system, but I was wrong; things were not that easy with SpeedFan.
+Well, I checked it, but I didn’t notice any change in the fan speed of my machine.

-- To start the program working your system, you first need to configure it.
+- To start the program working on your system, you must first configure it.
 Click on the tab “Configure” on the main window of SpeedFan.
-Here, you would see a few labels and chip.
+Here, you will see a few labels and chips.
 The main job of SpeedFan is to check the temperature via the temperature sensors inside your machine, and these labels show that the fan speed should vary according to the chip and sensor they are associated with.